anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Creation theme.

+Year A

+* **Genesis 1.1 &ndash; 2.3** is about the creation of the heavens and the earth. **Psalm 136** or **Psalm 136.1-9, 23-26** is about God who 'made the heavens' (5-9) and 'gives food to all creatures' (25).
+* **Romans 8.18-25** says that 'the creation waits with eager longing for the revealing of the children of God'.
+* **Matthew 6.25-34** says, 'do not worry', and invites us to consider God's care for the birds and the 'grass of the field'.
+(Also set for Harvest Thanksgiving, Year B.)

-The addition of this creation-themed week means that 'Proper 3' in the RCL is not included.
+The addition of this creation-themed week means that 'Proper 3' in the RCL is not included (although the Gospel reading for Year A is almost the same).
 The Gospel readings from that week contain several famous sayings of Jesus:

-* Matthew 6.24-34...
-  * Matthew 6.24 ('No one can serve two masters'): see Luke 16.1-13.
-  * Matthew 6.25-34 ('do not worry'): set for this week.
-See also Harvest Thanksgiving.
 * Mark 2.13-22 ('I have come to call not the righteous but sinners ... new wine into old wineskins').
 The parallel passage in Luke 5.27-38 is also omitted, but the other parallel in Matthew 9.9-17 is partially included in Matthew 9.9-13, 18-26, and the gap could easily be filled.
 * Luke 6.39-49...
   * 6.39 ('Can a blind person guide a blind person?'): see Matthew 15.14, which is included in Matthew 15.[10-20] 21-28.